Renaud Cohade

 Renaud Cohade (born 29 September 1984) is a French former professional footballer who played as a midfielder.

 Career

 In July 2016, Cohade signed a three-year contract with FC Metz after playing four seasons for AS Saint-Étienne.

-In May 2020, with his FC Metz contract running out in June, Cohade was linked with a move to Toulouse FC.
+In May 2020, with his Metz contract running out in June, Cohade was linked with a move to Toulouse FC.
 By January 2021, he was still without a club with Cohade stating he would likely retire.

 By March 2022 Cohade had retired from playing.